 Contrary to popular opinion, a midlife career change can be extremely rewarding, fulfilling, and empowering.
 Staying in a single career your whole life encourages stagnation and no longer provides an intellectual challenge.
 It is the intellectual challenge that we need to stay mentally fit and young at heart.
 Also, the change will bring new experiences, social circles, and friends.

 Signs That You Need A Midlife Career Change:

 Realization Of True Core Values

-It is entirely normal for an ambitious young person starting out on their career to be focused on establishing a solid job with good future prospects.
-After all, you may want a partner, a family, a house and a stable financial foundation to base it all upon.
-All these things to do pay for themselves you need to focus on the type of work you like and how much you will be paid for it.
+It is entirely reasonable for an ambitious young person starting out on their career to be focused on establishing a stable job with good future prospects.
+After all, you may want a partner, a family, a house, and a firm financial foundation to base it all upon.
+All these things to do not pay for themselves, you need to focus on the type of work you like and how much you will be paid for it.

-As we mature, we start to realize what our true core values are.
-Whether your values are family, fairness, fitness, helping others or trying to make the world a better place, if your current career to not align to your core values, it is clearly time for a change.
+As we mature, we start to realize what our actual core values are.
+Whether your values are family, fairness, fitness, helping others, or trying to make the world a better place, if your current career does not align with your core values, it is clearly time for a change.

 Self-fulfillment is as the Merriam Webster dictionary describes it:

 So, if you are not using your abilities and talents, or even if you are feeling that your current role is not bringing you that feeling of satisfaction, you need a change or career.